 An Unexpected Love

-- Machine Gun Modernism, a book which examines the machine gun's technopoetic effect on early 20th-century cultural production
+- Machine Gun Modernism, a book that examines the machine gun's "technopoetic" effect on early 20th-century cultural production

 - GER 3104: Modern Miniatures (Reading and Analysis of German Literature)